 - Is your silage program safe?
 Silage safety practices and considerations to come home safely at the end of the day for you, your employees and family members.

-2:45 p.m. - Evaluating Dairy Diets from the Nutritionist, to the Employee, to the Cow.- Co-presented - Fernando Diaz, DVM, PhD - Dairy Nutrition and Management Consultant - Rosecrans Dairy Consulting & Tracey Erickson, SDSU Extension Dairy Field Specialist
+2:45 p.m. - Evaluating Dairy Diets from the Nutritionist, to the Employee, to the Cow. – authored by Fernando Diaz, DVM, PhD – Dairy Nutrition and Management Consultant – Rosecrans Dairy Consulting, Co-presented by Tracey Erickson, SDSU Extension Dairy Field Specialist & Jim Salfer, U of M Regional Extension Dairy Educator.

 - Understand feeding inefficiencies as you deliver diets to your dairy herd.